Moremar/tuto-angular/README.txt

 In Angular, once the client sends the credentials, the backend will generate a token from them, encode it with a secret key only the backend knows, and sends it to the Angular frontend.
-Every time the client sends a request that needs authentication, it will attach this token.
+Every time the client sends a request that needs authentication, it will attache this token.
 The backend will then validate that it is correct, and if it is accept to execute the request.

 The backend needs to have an HTTP endpoint to create a user, and to get a token for an existing user.